uber/react-vis/docs/markdown/label-series.md

 Type: `function(d, {event})`
 `mouseout` event handler for the elements corresponding separate data points.
 First argument received is, `d`, the relevant data point, and second an object with the only `event` property.

-#### onValueClick (optional)
+#### onValueRightClick (optional)
 Type: `function(d, {event})`
-`click` event handler for the elements corresponding separate data points.
+`right-click` event handler for the elements corresponding separate data points.
 First argument received is, `d`, the relevant data point, and second an object with the only `event` property.